 (a) This Agreement, and EPMI’s performance under this Agreement and all Transactions entered into as a result of EPMI's marketing activities are expressly subject to the Trading and Risk Policy, which shall define the limits on risks and liabilities to which EPMI shall adhere.
 It is expressly understood and agreed that in all Back-to-Back Transactions, EPMI shall bear all risk associated with the failure of any counterparty to perform or pay irrespective of whether the Transaction, when entered into, conformed to the terms and conditions of the Trading and Risk Policy.
 Structured Transactions or activities specifically and separately approved in writing by Frontera in advance shall be deemed to be in accordance with the Trading and Risk Policy and the other provisions of this Agreement and Frontera shall bear all risk associated with such third parties failure to perform or pay.
 After the Effective Date, the Risk Management Committee shall meet in accordance with Section 12(b) below and determine the Marketing Strategy, and shall from time to time during the Term of this Agreement, change modify or amend the Marketing Strategy.

 (b) A committee, comprised of two (2) members appointed by Frontera and one (1) member appointed by EPMI (Risk Management Committee), shall be established to approve, review and change, modify, or amend the Trading and Risk Policy, Marketing Strategy and Fuel Management Plan from time to time during the Term of this Agreement.
 Not more than Five (5) Business Days following the Effective Date, the Risk Management Committee shall meet and shall review the Marketing Strategy and the Trading and Risk Policy and the Fuel Management Plan.
 The Risk Management Committee shall agree upon such procedures as they determine necessary for the effective operation and communication between and among the Risk Management Committee members.
 Thereafter, as frequently as a majority of the members of the Risk Management Committee shall reasonably determine, the Risk Management Committee shall meet to review the provisions of the Trading and Risk Policy, the Marketing Strategy, the Fuel Management Plan.
 No change to the Marketing Strategy, Trading and Risk Policy or Fuel Management Plan shall be adopted without the unanimous approval of the members of the Risk Management Committee.

-All meetings which cannot be conducted telephonically or by teleconference whether under this Section 12 or otherwise in connection with this Agreement shall take place in Houston, Texas unless otherwise agreed by the Parties.
+(c) All meetings which cannot be conducted telephonically or by teleconference, whether under this Section 12 or otherwise in connection with this Agreement, shall take place in Houston, Texas unless otherwise agreed by the Parties.

 13. METERING